Valerio Scanu

-Valerio Scanu (born 10 April 1990, La Maddalena, Sardinia) is an Italian pop rock singer.
+Valerio Scanu (born 10 April 1990) is an Italian pop rock singer.

 In 2008 Scanu took part in the eighth edition of the Italian talent show Amici di Maria De Filippi, in which he ended up in second place.

 On 20 February 2010, he won the 60th edition of the televised Italian song contest Sanremo Music Festival with the song "Per tutte le volte che..."

 In November 2022 he came out as gay.

 Career

 Growing up

 In 2000 he participated in the Festival "Canzoni sotto l'albero", during this festival he ranked third.

 In 2002, Scanu participated in another TV program "Bravo Bravissimo" presented by Mike Bongiorno, and won the first prize.

 During the summer months of years 2001–2007, Valerio Scanu performed several times at a piano bar in his hometown entertaining tourists of all nationalities with his voice.

 In 2007 Scanu participated in various auditions such as the French version American Idol, Italian version X-Factor, and the musical Giulietta e Romeo by Riccardo Cocciante.
 He was not selected in any of these auditions.
 During the same year the took part in the Theatrical representation of the musical Notre Dame de Paris hosted in his hometown, acting the part of the singer 'Gregoire'.